Hedetniemi's Conjecture Via Altermatic Number: Results

 \subsection{Chromatic Number of Categorical Product}

 There are several kinds of graph products in the literature.
-The {\em Categorical Product } $G\times H$ of two graphs $G$ and $H$ is defined by $V(G\times H)=V(G)\times V(H)$, where two vertices $(u_1, u_2)$ and $(v_1, v_2)$ are adjacent if $u_1v_1\in E(G)$ and $u_2v_2\in E(H)$.
+The {\em categorical product } $G\times H$ of two graphs $G$ and $H$ is defined by $V(G\times H)=V(G)\times V(H)$, where two vertices $(u_1, u_2)$ and $(v_1, v_2)$ are adjacent if $u_1v_1\in E(G)$ and $u_2v_2\in E(H)$.
 It is easy to check that by any coloring of $G$ or $H$, we can present a coloring of $G\times H$; and therefore, $\chi(G\times H)\leq\min\{\chi(G),\chi(H)\}$.
-In 1966, Hedetniemi~\cite{MR2615860} introduced his interesting conjecture, celled {\it Hedetniemi's conjecture}, about the chromatic number of the Categorical product of two graphs, which states that $\chi(G\times H)=\min\{\chi(G),\chi(H)\}$.
+In 1966, Hedetniemi~\cite{MR2615860} introduced his interesting conjecture, celled {\it Hedetniemi's conjecture}, about the chromatic number of the categorical product of two graphs, which states that $\chi(G\times H)=\min\{\chi(G),\chi(H)\}$.
 This conjecture has been studied in the literature, see \cite{Dochtermann2009490,MR1804825, MR1185007, MR2176429, MR2445666, MR2825542}.
-In view of topological bounds for chromatic number, it was shown that Hedetniemi's conjecture holds for any two graphs for which some of topological bounds on the chromatic number are tight, see~\cite{Dochtermann2009490,MR557892, MR2383129, MR2718285, MR2445666}. \begin{alphthm}{\rm \cite{MR2383129, MR2718285}} For any two graphs $G$ and $H$, we have
+In \cite{MR1815614}, Zhu generalized Hedetniemi's conjecture to the circular chromatic number of graphs.
+Precisely, he conjectured $\chi_c(G\times H)=\min\{\chi_c(G),\chi_c(H)\}$.
+For more results about this conjecture and circular chromatic number, we refer the reader to \cite{MR1905132, MR2171371, MR1815614, MR2249284}.
+In view of topological bounds for chromatic number, it was shown that Hedetniemi's conjecture holds for any two graphs for which some of topological bounds on the chromatic number are tight, see~\cite{Dochtermann2009490,MR557892, MR2383129, MR2718285, MR2445666}. \begin{alphtheorem}{\rm \cite{MR2383129, MR2718285}} For any two graphs $G$ and $H$, we have